CKs-Technology-News/PrivacyTools/README.md

 - [Infinity Search](https://infinitysearch.co/) – Infinity Search is a privacy metasearch engine that does not log any information about its users.
 In terms of privacy, it works the same way as [DuckDuckGo](https://codeberg.org/swiso/website/issues/137).
 - [Kagi Search](https://kagi.com/) – 100% privacy, 0% ads. - **controversial**
 - [librengine](https://github.com/liameno/librengine) - Privacy oriented Web Search Engine.
+- [Librex](https://github.com/hnhx/librex) - A privacy respecting, free as in freedom meta search engine for Google. - **controversial**
 - [MeiliSearch](https://codefibershq.com/blog/hands-on-meilisearch-a-next-generation-search-engine-for-modern-web) – A next generation search engine for modern web.
 - [Million short](https://millionshort.com/) – Million Short started out as an experimental web search engine that allows you to filter and refine your search results set. - **controversial**
 - [Mwmbl](https://github.com/mwmbl/mwmbl) – An open source, non-profit search engine implemented in Python.